wgroeneveld/brainbaking/content/post/2021/02/the-insanity-of-retro-game-collecting.md

 ![](../valuegamenow.jpg "Castlevania Dawn of Sorrow price evolution at Game Value Now")

 The game was released in 2005.
 Ten years later, one paid on average `$20` for it - about half of the new price.
 Since then, prices have gone up.
 And up.
 And up.
 The last sudden big spark is the COVID-effect on game collecting: almost any well-received retro game suddenly costs about a third more than it used to be.
 Thank you, boredom.
 The effect isn't that dramatic for Dawn of Sorrow since DS games are "relatively new".
-However, if you take a look at its older brother, [Aria of Sorrow](https://gamevaluenow.com/gameboy-advance/Castlevania-Aria-of-Sorrow?gameid=167) for the Game Boy Advance, a complete set sets you back for almost `$160` - that is four times as much as the original price!
+However, if you take a look at its older brother, [Aria of Sorrow](https://gamevaluenow.com/gameboy-advance/Castlevania-Aria-of-Sorrow?gameid=167) for the Game Boy Advance, a complete box sets you back for almost `$160` - that is four times as much as the original price!
 Baffling.

 As mentioned in [Nintendo Life's article](https://www.nintendolife.com/news/2021/02/soapbox_retro_nintendo_games_cost_too_much_but_nostalgia_is_expensive) "_Retro Nintendo Games Cost Too Much, But Nostalgia Is Expensive_, even GameCube games, that until recently were fairly affordable, have suddenly become (too) expensive.
 Why would you pay more than the original price for Smash Brothers Melee when the latest installment is available on the Nintendo Switch, and the gameplay is the same?
 Nostalgia indeed does seem to come at a steep price.